YouTuber Maridhas arrested for 'defamatory' post on Karur stampede | Law-Order

 Well-known right‑wing YouTuber Maridhas was arrested by the cybercrime police on Saturday for allegedly posting defamatory content related to the Karur stampede.

-The arrest comes after the Madras High Court on October 3 ordered the formation of a Special Investigation Team (SIT), headed by IPS officer Asra Garg, Inspector General of Police, North Zone, to probe the September 27 incident.

-The Karur stampede occurred during a political rally of the TVK addressed by actor‑politician Vijay.
-The tragedy claimed 41 lives and left more than 60 injured.

-Maridhas was taken into custody from his residence and questioned about a post he made on 'X' related to the incident.
-He was later released with a direction to appear again for further questioning, a senior police official said.
+Maridhas was picked up from his residence here and questioned about a post he made on 'X' related to the incident.
+He was later released with a direction to appear again for questioning, a senior police official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)